These resources were previously used for PHC 6055 which is no longer being offered. They remain as a general resource.

 - R-Studio: An interface for using R that many students seem to like.

-- An Introduction to R: Most Recent Version (Textbook for PHC 6055)
+- An Introduction to R: Most Recent Version

 - Short R Reference Card: Compact and useful information about common R commands